pruthvis/analogi-c/README.md

-AnaLogi-c 0.1
+see REAME.txt for the formatted version

-Web interface for OSSEC based on AnaLogi v1.3
+AnaLogi-c 0.1, Web interface for OSSEC based on AnaLogi v1.3
 ===
 The goal of this fork of Analogi is to make available to the the community updates made to resolve issues running Analogi in my environment: